 Make sure that you get the therapies done by an experienced and certified therapist.
 Here is the list of treatments you might consider.

 Most acupuncture practitioners claim that certain pressure points could relieve headaches (11).
 But only a few studies assess the effectiveness of acupressure or acupuncture.
 Also, most of the studies were done on small sample size and lack adequate control.

 i.
 Forehead Region

-The points on forehead and face are full of energy, and migraine can be reduced by stimulating these points.
+The points on the forehead are full of energy, and headache could be reduced by stimulating these points.

-- Third eye point: Press the bridge of the nose between the two eyebrows for relief from a headache, eye strain, and ulcer pains.
+- Third eye point: Press the bridge of the nose between the two eyebrows for relief from a headache and eye strain.

 - Drilling bamboo or bright light is located below the third eye point at the inner corner of the eyes; stimulating this point for at least one minute gives relief from sinus headaches.

 ii.
 Temple Region

 This region has points around the upper corner of the ear.
 Stimulate the below-given points in order of their sequence, to get relief from migraines: